"

 Де́вушка на его́ ме́сте.

-From these examples, it is not possible to deduce the full declensional paradigm for possessive pronouns in the prepositional case.
+From these examples, it is not possible to deduce the full declensional paradigm for possessive pronouns in the Prepositional case.
 The DECLENSION TABLE is provided below.
 You will need to study this table and refer to it many times.

 Object gender / number